qoocku/erlang.mk/README.md

 ```

 where `fetch_*` macro uses two parameters: the first one stands for repo url and
 2nd one for the clone/working-dir target directory.
+Macro `checkout_*` should accept
+one parameter which indicates commit, tag, branch or another form of specific revision.

 They will always be compiled using the command `make`.
 If the dependency
 does not feature a Makefile, then erlang.mk will be used for building.